abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 2. Set `B[i] = A[i]`, for `i = 0,...,n−1`, where `n` denotes current number of items.
 3. Set `A = B`, that is, we henceforth use B as the array supporting the list.
 4. Insert the new element in the new array.
+5. > Not shown is the future garbage collection of the old array

 > We may notice that the total running time of n append operations is **`O(n)`**, as an (append operation) causes an overflow and a doubling of capacity. which means -> Copying the old elements (n) to the new array